-The best bike hip packs for mountain biking offer storage space with all cargo centred around your waist, leaving you unrestricted and sweat-free
+The best bike hip packs for mountain biking offer storage space with all cargo centred around your waist, leaving your movement unrestricted and your back sweat-free.

 Read more: Best hydration packs for 2021 – small, medium and large backpacks